danieleldjarn/dotfiles/README.md

-# Setting up a new Macbook

-To-do:

-- [ ] Create GitHub actions to test script
-- [ ] Add keyboard shortcuts for jumping over one word and whole line

-## Things to set up manually
+# Dotfiles

+This repository contains scripts that I use to set up a new Mac or Ubuntu machine

+## Mac

 ### Install xcode